ZhangBanger/zhangbanger.github.io/_posts/2015-12-30-highway-net-vs-gradnet.md

     return y
 ```

 Because of the multiplicative nature of backpropogation, I ended up with situations where I had exploding gradients and weights.
-I added a bit of monitoring and noted that the gradients tended to explode as `g` crossed $0.4 - 0.7$.
+I added a bit of monitoring to keep track of the L1 norm of both.

 To understand how this happens, here's an example.
 Suppose `y_` is non-zero and `y` is very close to zero. `log(y)` is a very big negative number, and gets multiplied by a non-zero `- y_`.
 When gradients flow more freely as `g` increases, this large number is multipled and summed across many nodes in many layers.

 The value of gradient $dW$ at a given layer is $dx \times dy$. $dy$ is that big number that came from the next layer, and $dx$ is the activation from previous layer.
-This can lead to exponential growth in the gradient under the wrong conditions.
+Repeating the process down all layers through backprop can lead to exponential growth under the wrong conditions.

 A good proxy for big activations is big weights, so I collected those as well.
 I noticed some weight explosion, so I applied the `relu6` activation, which clips the output of the unit.
 It prevented gradient explosion, but at saturation in hidden layers, the network quickly diverges without means to recover.